Boeing/config-file-validator/index.md

 Usage: validator [OPTIONS] [<search_path>...]

 positional arguments:
     search_path: The search path on the filesystem for configuration files.
-Defaults to the current working directory if no search_path provided.
-Multiple search paths can be declared separated by a space.
+Defaults to the current working directory if no search_path provided

 optional flags:
   -depth int